 For the physical impacts analysis in the high carbon 4°C stress test, the "Mercer Damage Function" has been used, which is based on key academic inputs for three major 'perils' - coastal flooding, wildfire and agriculture.
 This analysis suggests a 17% loss to GDP by 2100 under a 4°C scenario.
 However, there are other views in this very challenging modelling area, with some of these challenges outlined in the Mercer research.
 For Stress Test #2, we also reviewed results applying the "DS Damage Function" which suggests a 51% loss to GDP by 2100 under a 4°C scenario.
-Total fund results ranged from -2.6% (Mercer Growth) to -2.8% (Mercer Growth with 10% Private Markets).
+The total fund result ranged from -2.6% (Mercer Damage Function) to -3.4% (DS Damage Function).